-On the right-hand side of the 'Input' section, there are currently three maps to choose from.
-If you select a map, the display below will update to display the conventional, land-area version of the map, and a population cartogram.
+On the right-hand side of the 'Input' section, there are currently several maps to choose from.
+If you select a map, the display below will update to display the conventional land-area version of the map, and a population cartogram.

 When you are done filling in your data, click the 'Update' button at the top of the editor interface to generate your cartogram.

 When your cartogram has finished generating, our website provides several interactive tools to help you analyze it.
-Hovering over each region displays detailed information about that region in the top left corner of the 'Output' section.
-Additionally, you may switch between your cartogram, a population cartogram, and the land area map by using the buttons in the right hand column.
+Hovering over each region displays detailed information about that region in a tooltip.
+Additionally, you may switch between your cartogram, a population cartogram, and the land area map by using the dropdown in the right hand column.

 You may also download an SVG version of each of these maps by using the buttons below each map.
 Finally, you can also share your map on social media by using the button at the bottom of the page.